HaoxuanXU1024/HaoxuanXU1024.github.io/index.md

 - Vision and Language Navigation
 - Computer Vision

-My research interests lie in ​Vision-and-Language Navigation (VLN)​ and ​computer vision, with a focus on ​embodied AI for service robotics. ​Currently, I work on bridging advanced machine learning techniques with real-world applications, particularly in developing ​adaptive navigation systems​ that interpret natural language instructions and dynamic environments.
+My research interests lie in ​Vision-and-Language Navigation (VLN)​ and Computer Vision, with a focus on ​embodied AI for service robotics. ​Currently, I work on bridging advanced machine learning techniques with real-world applications, particularly in developing ​adaptive navigation systems​ that interpret natural language instructions and dynamic environments.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - hxu095 [at] connect.hkust-gz.edu.cn